Car Racing, Model Show, Music Carnival Opens In Handan Yongnian - UrduPoint

 Car Racing, Model Show, Music Carnival Opens In Handan Yongnian

-BEIJING, May 1 (UrduPoint / Pakistan Point News - 1st May, 2023 ) ::The racing off-road life (Handan Yongnian Station) national track car championship kicked off at Foshan Park, Yongnian District, Handan city, Hebei Province, China.
+BEIJING, May 4 (UrduPoint / Pakistan Point News - 4th May, 2023 ) ::The racing off-road life (Handan Yongnian Station) national track car championship has kicked off at Foshan Park, Yongnian District, Handan city, Hebei Province, China.

 The competition is hosted by Jingchi Cultural Communication Handan Co., Ltd., and organized by love on the bowstring (Beijing) sports event co. ltd.